2022 Massachusetts Solar Incentives & Tax CreditsSeptember 10, 2020

 Massachusetts Solar Power Incentives, Tax Credits, and Programs

-With 2,852MW of solar power installed throughout the state (ranking 8th in the nation), Massachusetts has become known for some of the best solar programs and solar initiatives available.
-In fact, 15 percent of the state’s electricity currently comes from solar energy, which is enough to power almost 500,000 homes.
+Our state has become known for some of the best solar programs and solar initiatives available.
+In fact, almost 20% of Massachusetts’s electricity currently comes from solar energy, which is enough to power around 638,769 homes (an increase of nearly 140,000 from last year).

 Residential Renewable Energy Income Tax Credit

 The MA Residential Renewable Energy Income Tax Credit offer is perhaps one of the most straightforward solar incentives from the state.
-This solar tax credit allows solar panel owners to receive a 15 percent personal tax credit against MA state income taxes, up to a $1000 maximum incentive.
+This solar tax credit allows solar panel owners to receive a 15% personal tax credit against MA state income taxes, up to a $1000 maximum incentive.

 Massachusetts Storage Incentives